-- Adopt through the intercountry process through Hawaii International Child (HIC).
-The family and the child’s paperwork are completed and evaluated through HIC and the Inter-Country Adoption Board (ICAB) in Manila.
-Provided that both the family and the child are eligible for adoption, the family is given permission to bring the child to the US.
-After a six month monitoring period, the family can proceed with the legal adoption process in the US Courts.
+When you adopt through the intercountry process with Hawaii International Child (HIC), the family and the child’s paperwork are completed and evaluated through HIC and the Inter-Country Adoption Board (ICAB) in Manila.
+If both the family and the child are eligible for adoption services, the family must travel to the Philippines for an expected stay of seven to 10 days and is given permission to bring the child to the U.S. After a six-month monitoring period, the family can proceed with the legal adoption process in the U.S. courts.

-HIC is recognized as a partner agency of the ICAB and works directly with the Philippine government to facilitate the adoption process.
+HIC is an ICAB-partner agency and works directly with the Philippine government to facilitate the adoption process.
 HIC families can relax and rest assured that the necessary paperwork and procedures will be handled efficiently and professionally.

 At least one of the prospective adoptive parents must be a U.S. citizen.